johnwick-2103/Infosys-Springboard-Virtual-Internship-7.0/README.md

 ---

-# ⚙️ Getting Started — How to Run EventOS
+# ⚙️ Getting Started — How to Run EventSphere

 ## 1. Prerequisites